NickMoignard/exotica_server/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This application was created at the request of a client

+The Problem:

+ * Gentlemens Lounge's can have from 20 - 100 dancers working at once.
+Each dancer will perform multiple times throughout the night in a variety of locations around each venue.

+ * Each night a roster for the dancers is created by the manager on paper.
+Currently the manager has to either handwrite copies of the original sheet or individually remind each dancer.

+ * Rosters are created by hand throughout the night, as they are subject to change at very short notice due to girls giving private dances.

+Solution:

+ * Create a digital Roster stored in the cloud (Ruby on Rails : RESTFul JSON API)
+ * Display Roster on televisions throughout each venue ( Single View Webpage )
+ * Give venue managers an iPad with an app to edit the roster ( iOS Application )

-* Ruby version
+# Ruby version

-* System dependencies
+# System dependencies

-* Configuration
+# Configuration

-* Database creation
+# Database creation

-* Database initialization
+# Database initialization

-* How to run the test suite
+# How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+# Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+# Deployment instructions

-* ...